 - 1 tablespoon dried Mexican oregano (or regular dried oregano)

-- Corn tortillas warmed, for serving
+- 24 corn tortillas warmed, for serving

 - Chopped white onion, chopped fresh cilantro, lime wedges, and salsa of your choice for serving